Tokyo, IOC officials reiterate that the Olympics are on - WHIZ News

 The Olympics open in just over five months, and the torch relay begins next month in Japan — a clear signal the games are getting close.

+Japan reported its first death from the coronavirus on Thursday, a development that will add to the jitters among organizers and IOC officials.
+Japan has confirmed almost 250 cases, including 218 from a cruse ship quarantined at the port of Yokohama, near Tokyo.

-Although there have been no deaths in Japan attributed to the coronavirus, Tokyo and IOC officials are clearly jittery.
-Sitting among the officials this time was Dr. Richard Budgett, the IOC’s medical and scientific director.
+Sitting among the IOC officials this time was Dr. Richard Budgett, the IOC’s medical and scientific director who does not always travel for these inspection visits.

 Last week Toshiro Muto, the CEO of the Tokyo organizing committee, said he was “seriously worried that the spread of the infectious disease could throw cold water on the momentum toward the games.”